ichistmeinname/Curry-Lenses/curry-lens.md

   transformations:
   "CONSTRUCTTEXT(node) takes an abstract syntax term as input and constructs a string representation for this term.
 Three cases are distinguished; re- construction for nodes (l.
 1-5), reconstruction for lists (l.
 6-11), and pretty printing in case the origin term is missing, i.e. when a term is newly created in the transformation (l.
 12-14).
 We discuss those cases."

+## Bidirectional Transformations Based on Automatic Derivation of View
+   Complement Functions
+* general first-order functional language: VDL
+* affine (each variable is used at most once)
+* treeless (no intermediate data structure is used in the definition)
+* view complement functions ca be automatically derived from view functions
+* inference system for validation of changes in the view
+* bidirectional transformation between arbitrary algebraic data structures (like lists and trees)
+* three steps: derivation of complement function, tupling and inverse transformation
+* get function and complement form the tupling, that mus be injective
+* minimal complement
+* injectivity is decidable in VDL
+* algorithm to check for injectivity: sound and complete
+* backward transformation can be derived if the tupled function and its inverse can be derived effectively
+* the inverse transformation is not guaranteed to be deterministic;
+  non-failing equations can overlap on the left-hand sides and, thus, lead to nondeterministic programs, in which case a backtracking search becomes necessary

+## Bidirectionalization for free

+* semantic approach inspired by relational parametricity, uses free theorems for proving the consistency conditions
+* higher-order function `bff :: forall a. [a] -> [a]) -> (forall
+  a. [a] -> [a] -> [a]` implemented in Haskell that takes a polymorphic get function as argument and yields the appropriate put function, generic on input and output
+* the resulting put function is not a syntatical defintion, but a functional value semantically equivalent to such a function
+* no restrictions on a sublanguage, any Haskell function of appropriate type can be used as argument
+* restriction: any update on the shape of the view (length of the list) leads to failure
+* distiguishes between `bff`, `bff_EQ`, `bff_ORD`
+* considered data structures: shape plus content (Categories of container by Th.
+Altenkirch et al)
+* GetPut, PutGet laws are proven by free theorems
+* main idea: use assumption that get is polymorphic over its element argument of type |a|, then, its behaviours does not depend on any concrete list elements, but only on positional information
+* every position in the template list `[0..n]` has a mapping in g with its associated values in the original source; apply get to the template source to get an additional mapping h between the template view and the original updated view; combine both mappings to a mapping h' with precedence to h, when an integer template index is found in both mappings; in the end, fill the positions in the template mappin with the associated values according to the combined mapping h'
+* simple approach fails for duplicated elements; solutions: elements of the list must be mapped in a more sophistaced way, equal elements in the origial list map to the same elements in the template

+## Semantic Bidirectionalization Revisited

+* generalises Voigtlaender's approach for higher order functions that are not expressed by type classes
+* defines one function bff that is parametrized over a so-called observer function, and extends the associations maps to observer tables

+## Bedirectionalization for Free with Runtime Recording

+* introduces a type class `PackM delta alpha mu` to turn monomorphic into polymorphic transformations; a concrete datatype `delta` is abstracted to a type `alpha` and the observerations made by transformations by values of type `delta` are recorded by a monad `mu`
+* `liftIO` lifts any observer function `[delta] -> beta` on a concrete datatype `delta` to a monadic function `[alpha] -> mu beta` on an abstract datatype `alpha` where `beta` is an instance of `Eq`
+* `Eq b` is needed to check validity of updates by comparing the observation results
+* polymorphism of `a` permits semantic bidirectionalization and polymorphic `mu` guarantees integrity of the observations results recorded in the writer monad
+* consistency check in observation table: the observation results are not allowed to be different to possible update results, if they are different, the update is rejected; key for application of free theorems
+* optional locations for newly created elements that do not have a corresponding location in the original list
+* approach in this paper: same values are not mapped to the same label, that is, same values are not considered to be duplicates
+* says its harder to find get functions that are suitable for syntactic bidirectionalization than semantic

+## Combining Syntactic and Semantic Bidirectionalization

+* combines syntactic and semantic bdirectionalization
+* divides usage of both approaches by their specialties: semantic for content, syntactic for shape
+* inherits limitations in program coverage from both techniques: only functions written in first-order language, linear, treeless and moreover polymorphic are suitable for this approach
+* _in a meaningful way_/_suitable_: GetPut, PutGet, restricted to a defined `put s v'` for PutGet, and that `put s v` should be preferably defined for all `s` and `v'` of appropriate type
+* improved updatability: shape-changing update that are not applicable for semantic bidirectionalization; superior to syntactic bidirectionalization on its own in many cases
+* syntactic bidirectonalization as black box
+* semnatic bidirectionalization as gass box: look into it and refactor it to enable a plugging in of the syntactic technique
+* syntactic technique on its own is never worse than the semantic technique own its own
+* assumes semantic linearity: for every $n$ `get [0..n]` does not contain any duplicates, which clearly is fulfilled, if `get`'s syntactic definition is lineary: linearity rules out one important cause for a potential failure
+* key idea: abstracting from lists to length of lists, or more generally, from data structures to shapes
+* uses `Nat` instead of `Int`, move from `[a]` to `Nat`: `get`-function gets simpler, no data values have to be kept; can lead to injectivity and, hence, to simpler complement functions
+* explicit bias: bias to applu when reflecting specific updated views back to the source level
+* this bias could be determined on a case-by-case basis, e.g. depending on a _diff_ between updated view and original view

+## Enhancing semantic bidirectionalization via shape bidirectionalizer plug-ins

+* takes combination one step further: any syntactic bidirectionalization approach can be _plugged in_ to obtain transformations on shapes
+* generalises approach from lists to arbitrary data types
+* enables bootstrapping in which pluggable bidirectionalisation is itself used as a plug-in

 # Misc

 ## Notes